A7medM0sta/Rebar_Count/README.md

 # Rebar Count

 ## Overview
 Rebar Count is a computer vision project designed to detect and count rebar in construction images.
-The project leverages FRCNN-based models and uses Python for data processing, evaluation, and deployment.
+The project leverages Faster R-CNN based models and uses Python for data processing, evaluation, and deployment.
 The output images show the detected rebar with bounding boxes and the total count.

 ## Project Structure
 The project directory is organized as follows: